Views 514

 Drying Process After Pre-Washing

-Even though the fabric may appear crumpled after pre-washing, it can be easily pressed using a water spray before cutting for sewing.
+Although the fabric may seem wrinkled from pre-washing, it can easily be ironed with a spray of water before cutting for sewing.

-- To prevent over-shrinking, it’s best to opt for air-drying instead of using a dryer.
+- To prevent excessive shrinking, it’s best to air dry rather than use a dryer.

-- Air drying will ensure that your fabric is ready for sewing and will maintain its intended size.
+- Air drying keeps your fabric safe for the ideal sewing and sizing.

 Top tips for pre-washing fabric

-- First, pre-shrink natural fibers like cotton to avoid incorrect fit after washing.
+- pre-shrink natural fibers (like cotton) to prevent a mismatched fit after laundering.

 Frequently Asked Questions